Welcome to the FAST Lab!

 Funding may be available through grants and teaching assistantships.

 Undergraduate Research Assistant (URA) Volunteer Positions

-Undergraduate students interested in pursuing research within the FAST Lab may apply for a volunteer undergraduate research assistantship.
-In order to be considered, applicants should contact the lab with a cover letter unofficial transcript, and a copy of their curriculum vitae or resume at email@example.com.
+Contact Information: Any students interested should contact Luke Peddie with a cover letter, unofficial transcript, and a copy of their resume at email@example.com.